 Generally speaking, any device that can access the internet will have its own set of onboard parental controls you can tinker with before the kids get their hands on it.
 This is especially helpful if the software provided with your broadband is the type that only applies to one computer at a time.

-Apple's iPhone and iPod Touch, for example, have a wide range of restrictions - all easily accessed from the settings menu - that can be locked in place and protected with a password.
+Apple's iPhone and iPad, for example, have a wide range of restrictions - all easily accessed from the settings menu - that can be locked in place and protected with a password.
 These devices, as well as many others, also let you disable paid transactions within apps and games.

 No such system is flawless, so it's a good idea to use all the tools at your disposal.
 Putting restrictions on how devices are used as well as installing software makes it twice as unlikely that your kids will be exposed to harmful or unsuitable material online.

 Sometimes your web browser, the program you use to browse the internet, will allow you to block certain types of website.
 These settings can be used alongside any software you've already installed on the computer, adding an extra layer of protection.

 For example, if you're using the Google Chrome browser - available as a free download - there's a feature that lets you create different account profiles for 'supervised users' and 'managers', giving you complete control of how your children use the internet.

 Again, this is best used in conjunction with other parental controls as the settings will only apply to one browser.
 Older, more tech-savvy kids will quickly find a workaround, like simply downloading a different web browser.